vlejd/dota_skirmish/README.md

 - This repo: [https://github.com/vlejd/dota_skirmish](https://github.com/vlejd/dota_skirmish)

 # Help wanted!
-There is a ton of things need to be added. check
+There is a ton of things need to be added.
+Check issues.